jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-compared-to-objects.md

 ### Resolution When `Not Allowed` For Commands

 When `the` command concept `imposes a rule`, that `might not apply` to normal objects, then `you might` seem `to be` able to `break that rule`.
 To `keep direct` conversion between an object and a command `possible without any loss` of structure, it seems to be `allowed to break any of the extra rules imposed` by commands.
 But in that case `the` command `might always` get `the next best` alternative behavior and a warning `might` be generated.
 This might keep conversion between objects and commands possible `without any loss of` structure.

+### Assignment of Commands Compared to Objects

+For commands, object reference class assignment is the same as command reference definition assignment.
+In that case a command’s definition points to a reference to a command, instead of pointing to the command definition directly.